Written by Jack Serfass, CEO, Co-founder

 Sanitized Tablets, Throw-Away Menus or Smartphones?

 For restaurants with a focus on beverage programs, tasting notes are essential.
-Both the quantity and quality of tasting notes are important.
-Therefore, ask any vendor about their source of tasting notes.
+Both the quantity and quality of tasting notes are important, and there are many possible sources of varying comprehensiveness.
+Therefore, ask any vendor about their sources.
 Do they employ a dedicated team well-trained on curating tasting notes?
 Or are they downloading them from a random website?
 Beware of systems that use data created by a public website that permits anyone to add tasting notes.
 The quality and quantity of tasting notes can be a major factor in the difference between success and failure of your touchless menu strategy.
 Look for tasting notes that go beyond wine and cover tequilas, cognacs, whiskeys, cigars, bottled water and so on.
 Ideally, you want a guest to be able to simply check a box and have the tasting notes, an image and any accolades automatically appear.

 Most restaurants offer different menus at different times of the day/week.
 Happy Hours, Sunday Brunches, Breakfast, Lunch, Dinner, Limited Time Offers (LTOs), and so on.
 Look for a system that can automatically change menus and/or menu sections on different days and times.